 - Vancouver International Airport (800 km)

-7 Ways to Get to Lake Louise
+8 Ways to Get to Lake Louise

-1. Driving to Lake Louise, Canada
+1. Drive to Lake Louise, Canada

 The most common driving routes to Lake Louise are:

-From Calgary to Lake Louise
+Driving from Calgary to Lake Louise

-The final hour of the drive passes Kananaskis Country and the Town of Banff enroute to Lake Louise.
+The final hour of the drive passes Kananaskis Country and the Town of Banff en route to Lake Louise.
 This is a very enjoyable drive through the heart of the Rocky Mountains.

 Directions from the Calgary Airport to Lake Louise

-Distance: 200 km Duration: 2 hours
+Distance: 200 km Duration: about 2 hours

 Calgary Rental Cars

-From the Town of Banff to Lake Louise
+Driving from Banff to Lake Louise

 Directions from the Town of Banff to Lake Louise

-Distance: 60 km Duration: 35 minutes
+Distance: 60 km Duration: about 35 minutes

-From Jasper to Lake Louise
+Driving from Jasper to Lake Louise

-The drive from Jasper to Lake Louise is entirely along the Icefields Parkway – one of the most scenic drives in the world.
+The drive from Jasper to Lake Louise is entirely along the Icefields Parkway, one of the most scenic drives in the world.
 The non-stop views of the Canadian Rockies on the Icefields Parkway are jaw-dropping, and you’ll have a chance to stop and enjoy the world-class attractions at the Athabasca Glacier.

 Directions from Jasper to Lake Louise